ItsNotYJ/ID-ASG1/README.md

 * Completed responsiveness for home page
 * Refined color scheme of page and button

+## Commit 8.0
+For the eigth commit, I have completed the responsiveness for the features page.
+The main difference is that all the features are now in flex-direction: column which makes it more compact and easier to read.

+Also I changed the background linear gradient color to the same as the home page so as to match the color scheme.
+Plus I adjusted the margin spacing between each feature and the border thickness to make it more readible and comfortable for the eyes.

+Summary for commit 8.0:
+* Completed Responsiveness for Features Page
+* Added linear background gradient color same as home page
+* Adjusted styling for each feature for better viewing experience

+## Commit 9.0

+Summary for commit 9.0:
+* TBD

 ## Features:
 ### Existing Features:
 * Home Page